 As part of the General Skilled Migration (GSM) visa programme, one of its main features is an invitation-based system, which requires you to submit an Expression of Interest (“EOI”) with the Department of Home Affairs (“the Department”) as a first step in expressing your interest in applying for the Adelaide visa 190.
 Only upon receipt of an invitation can you then proceed to apply for the Adelaide 190 visa itself.

-Invitations are issued by Immigration SA throughout each month, with the number of nomination approvals publicly available.
-As an example, you can see the invitations issued in March 2020 by referring to our Skill Select Invitation Round – 11 April 2020 article (scroll down to the section titled ‘State and Territory Government nominations’).
+Invitations are issued by Skilled & Business Migration SA throughout each month, with the number of nomination approvals publicly available.
+As an example, you can see the invitations issued in the latest invitation round by referring to our Skill Select Invitation Round article (scroll down to the section titled ‘State and Territory Government nominations’).

 Migration Points Test Pass Mark Is Required To Apply For An Adelaide Visa 190